 As rates are in effect a property tax, it means the higher the value of your property, the more you are likely to contribute to the amount raised by the Council in the form of rates.

-The minimum any ratepayer can contribute is $1023 per annum or the equivalent of $2.80 per day.
+The minimum any ratepayer can contribute is $1068 per annum.
 This ensures all ratepayers contribute towards the provision of basic services at a reasonable level.